MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 <!-------------------------------------------------------------------------------------------------------------------------->
 ## Create a QnA Maker knowledge base and publish it to production using the build command

-It is helpful to understand how the process of deploying a QnA Maker KB works, and after completing this article up to this point, you should have a better understanding of the processes involved to publish to your test endpoint using the Bot Framework CLI commands.
+It is helpful to understand how the process of deploying a QnA Maker KB works, and after completing this article up to this point, you should have a better understanding of the processes involved to publish to your test or prod endpoint using the Bot Framework CLI commands.

 Using these commands gives you flexibility when tailoring scripts to your specific needs.
 If this flexibility is not needed there is another BF CLI command that combines most of the commands discussed in this article into a single command that you can use to create or update, then train and publish a QnA Maker KB to the _production_ endpoint, and that is the `qnamaker:build` command.